 Super power . . .
 Crushing All Obstacles with Niceness

-We were introduced to Hugo and Rosa by a friend in the business in the mid-80’s.
+We were introduced to Andreas and Rosario by a friend in the business in the mid-80’s.
 We had little luck at first, but they were such incredibly charming people I always looked them up and met with them, just for the pleasure of having lunch together.
 This went on for 3-5 years.
 At some point, they lowered all their prices, redoubled their product development and our business took off.
 The moral of the story: be nice!

 In 1982 they started their company.
 They survived and grew through the turbulent 80’s, with its guerilla insurgencies and hyperinflation, and continued thriving through the “Fujishocks” of the 90’s, when then-President Fujimori instituted harsh economic policies at the behest of the IMF.
 (He is now in jail.)

 Things we talked about on the last trip: Their visit to Juneau.
 Estimates of what percentage of the national economy was based on narcotrafficking.
-Bernhard’s education in Germany.
+Jochen’s education in Germany.
 Whether or not to get seconds on desert at the incredible buffet restaurant they took us to.
 (That was a yes)

 Every one of our suppliers has unique specialties that set them apart from others.
 This company specializes in the sort of high-end, super intricate work that others can’t or won’t do.
 Exquisite dresses of crochet pima cotton are assembled from dozens of small crochet rosettes, or insanely difficult jackets that are knit on a diagonal and then joined together with crochet.